tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

 ## Cargo cult

-One of the biggest problem with the traditional acceptance test process is the temptation to focus on the practices and not the reasons behind them.
+One of the biggest problems with the traditional acceptance test process is the temptation to focus on the practices and not the reasons behind them.
 Just like a [cargo cult](http://en.wikipedia.org/wiki/Cargo_cult), practitioners can be lured into following behaviours in the hope that the benefits will magically manifest.
 It's a causal fallacy.
 Tests aren't the goal unto themselves.